intel/QAT_Engine/docs/qat_common.md

 The qatprovider support can be enabled using configure flag `--enable-qat_provider` and the default if not specified will use engine interface.

-This support is added as an experimental feature and tested with OpenSSL Speed and testapp only and not tested with any application.
+This support is added as an experimental feature and with limited functional testing with real time application like Nginx and Haproxy.

 Example OpenSSL Speed command to test using qatprovider: